E4L-HWU/AI-Workshop-2025/readme.md

 ## 📜 Instructions
 All workshop instructions and explanations are provided in **AI workshop ppts 2025**.
-Please refer to these slides for detailed guidance on setting up and running YOLOv8.
+Please refer to these slides for detailed guidance on setting up and running YOLOv8. follow instructions on 'docs.pdf' for presentation go to 'pres.pdf'
 ## 📜 Code
 All scripts required for training, inference, and evaluation are available in the **`scripts/`** directory.